Your credit score is an important component of your financial health, yet not everyone knows how their score looks or how it’s determined.

 First off, any employer who hires you has the right to ask your permission to see a modified version of your credit report.
 If there’s lots of negative reporting and they see it, your poor use of credit could cost you the job.

 Since credit scores are frequently used to determine auto insurance rates, you’ll likely pay higher auto insurance premiums if your credit is poor.

-4 Reasons to check your Free Credit Report
+4 Reasons to Check Your Free Credit Report

 You may be wondering why you should bother checking your credit report — especially if you already know your credit score is in good shape.

-The reality is, there are notable benefits that come with checking up on your credit reports at least a few times a year.
+The reality is, that there are notable benefits that come with checking up on your credit reports at least a few times a year.
 Reasons you should move forward include: